cssninjaStudio/tairo/layers/documentation/content/documentation/60.reference/2.forms/autocomplete.md

 title: Multiple
 demo: '#examples/autocomplete/multiple.vue'
 ---
-Autocompletes can be configured to allow multiple values and item selection using the `multiple` prop.
+Autocomplete can be configured to allow multiple values and item selection using the `multiple` prop.
 ::